armandsim/armandsim.github.io/_pages/research.md

 with Asad Islam, Hyuncheol Bryant Kim, and Deb Prakashi <br>
 *Submitted* <br>

+**Sink or Swim: Testing the Role of Science vs Religion in Raising Environmental Awareness in World's Fastest Sinking City** <br>
+with Sarah Gultom, Umair Khalil, Wang Lee, Alyas Widita <br>
 <br>

 ## works in progress

-**Sink or Swim: Testing the Role of Science vs Religion in Raising Environmental Awareness in World's Fastest Sinking City** <br>
-with Sarah Gultom, Umair Khalil, Wang Lee, Alyas Widita <br>
-*Draft coming soon* <br>

 <!-- **Impacts of Mineral Export Ban in Indonesia** <br>
 with Hyuk Harry Son <br> -->